 An LDRD grant in 1996 provided the critical resources for Saul Perlmutter to prove his theory that the expansion of the universe was accelerating.
 Perlmutter won the Nobel Prize in Physics 2011.

-Arun Persaud, a person with short dark hair wearing a red collared shirt, photographed outdoors against a green bush.
+Arun Persaud, a dark-haired person wearing a blue collared shirt, poses for a headshot outdoors.

 The LDRD program is the single most important tool Berkeley Lab has to set strategic research directions and is considered to be the Lab’s “seed funds for the future.”
 LDRD has been a critical component in the support of high-potential projects across the Lab, helping to grow them from proof of principle projects to fully mature — and DOE-funded — programs.